Residential Junk Removal

 Environmental Compliance: Massachusetts Solid Waste Laws and Woburn Landfill Bans

-• Separate electronics and hazardous items for recycling
+• Separate electronics and hazardous materials before loading general debris

 Massachusetts Department of Environmental Protection